andrewssobral/lrslibrary/README.md

 License
 -------
-The source code is available only for academic/research purposes (non-commercial).
+The LRSLibrary is free and open source for academic/research purposes (non-commercial)¹.

+***¹ Some algorithms of the LRSLibrary are free for commercial purposes and others not.
+First you need to contact the authors of your desired algorithm and check with them the appropriate license.***

 Problems or Questions
 ---------------------